-VHS Revival battles Paul Verhoeven’s cartoon commentary on military excess.
+VHS Revival tackles Paul Verhoeven’s cartoon commentary on military excess

 The film sets off at an unsettling pace following a tongue in cheek recruitment ad for the Mobile Infantry in which it is made immediately clear ‘service guarantees citizenship.’
 This is followed by newsreel footage of a seemingly messy conflict, involving gun-toting humans being decimated by giant killer insects.